PSGitHubUser1/Debian-Essentials/README.md

   ⚠ IT AUTO-REBOOTS THE SYSTEM ⚠
 </h3>

-### This scripts aims to install terminal programs which should be WITH the distro itself.
+### This script aims to install terminal programs which should be WITH the distro itself.
-### And are really handy & instant.
+### And is really handy & instant.

 <h2 align="left">